Questions and Answers

 * New Essays:

-We reserve the right to refuse to publish any existing essays about your work that we feel do not meet our editorial and scholarly standards.
-We would then tap our staff or choose from a broad field of specialist art critics and top art historians to write a new essay about your life and works.
+We reserve the right to refuse to publish any existing essays about any artist's lives and works that we feel do not meet our editorial and scholarly standards.
+We would then tap our staff or choose from a broad field of specialist art critics and top art historians to write a new essay about the artist's life and works.
 If your biographical essay is prepared by our staff we review all of the information you provide as well as conduct our own research.
-After reviewing all biographical materials we produce an essay of 1,000-2,000 words or more that effectively summarizes your life and artistic purpose.
+After reviewing all biographical materials we produce an essay of about 2,000 words or more that effectively capture the artist's life and artistic purpose.
 Such essays cannot be provided free.
 The cost will vary from writer to writer and according to the length of the essay.
-Consider this a start-up fee that is a critical part of building your most effective presentation.
+Consider this a start-up fee that is a critical part of building the most effective presentation.
 Such work is discussed with you in advance and requires your approval.

 How is Rediscovered Masters compensated?

 1) Online: We serve as your broker to effect direct sales online.
-Our commissions, which are cited in your Membership Agreement, are significantly less than the typical gallery commissions.
+Our commission structure is described in your Membership Agreement.
 We handle all transactional details.
 After we have received the full purchase price from the buyer we notify you that it is time to ship the artwork.
 We immediately make a payment to you from our escrow account.
 You never have to deal with the buyer other than to ship the artwork after it has been paid for in full.
+However, we also store collections at our Center for Art Collection Management, which is a secure facility with environmental controls.

 DOING IT WITHOUT US